BOOK PROJECT

 SUBMITTED

 "No Man Left Behind?
-Hostage Deservingness and the Politics of Hostage Recovery" (with Danielle Gilbert)[pdf]
+Hostage Deservingness and the Politics of Hostage Recovery" (with Danielle Gilbert)[email for paper]

 Monitors and Meddlers: How Foreign Actors Influence Local Trust in Elections.
-Forthcoming.
+2022.
 Cambridge University Press. (with Sarah Bush)

 This book investigates whether foreign interference helps or harms citizens’ trust in their elections.
 Trust in elections is a pillar of democracy, yet current research on electoral trust ignores the role foreign actors play in increasing or undermining it.
 We break new ground by exploring multiple types of foreign influences on elections, including the missions of purportedly-neutral international election observers and the more partisan interventions of Russia and other countries that have recently grabbed headlines.
 The work delves deep into the psychology of citizens to theorize the conditions under which these interventions promote or undermine trust and democracy.
 We combine evidence from new and original surveys in three countries: Georgia, Tunisia, and the United States.
 These countries have all experienced foreign influence around their elections, and the cases will explore how the book’s arguments apply in countries at different levels of democracy.